 - Competencies of a Business Analyst

-- Strategy analysis
+- Strategy context for business analysis

-- Modelling business processes
+- Improving business services and processes

-- Gathering requirements
+- Establishing the requirements

-- Documenting the managing requirements
+- Documenting and modelling requirements

 - Delivering the requirements